danielbahl/alfredv4/README.md

 I know many who uses Alfred, but who are not using some of the smart awesome features that Alfred has built in, eg. Clipboard History.
 I have set my Clipboard history to CMD + ALT +.
 (Dot).
 If you don't use Clipboard History yet, enable now - you'll love it;)

-Clipboard History also supported the iCloud Universal Clipboard sharing from your iPhone, iPad and other Macs.
+Clipboard History also supports the iCloud Universal Clipboard Sharing from your iPhone, iPad and other Macs.
 It's awesome! ☁️😍

 ![Clipboard History](https://github.com/danielbahl/alfredv4/blob/master/tip-clipboard-history.png?raw=true)